rbeyrem/CCV-Ansible/README.md

 it's on the zipped file : [roles.zip](roles.zip)

+If a log file is needed you can activate this with adding that two vars :

+1.	export ANSIBLE_LOG_PATH=~/ansible.log
+2.	export ANSIBLE_DEBUG=True

-After adding these different files and folder to the same folder, you can access to this folder then apply this command to launch the bulk deployment:
+After adding these different files and folders to the same folder, you can access to this one then apply this command to launch the bulk deployment:

-ansible-playbook -i inventory.yml bulk-deployment.yml
+ansible-playbook -i inventory.yml bulk-deployment.yml -f 2

+Note

+-f fork option will help to execute the script by batch of 2 devices each time, some steps can fail with greater batch number

-Or with -v option for verbose mode
+we can also use with -v option for verbose mode

-ansible-playbook -v -i inventory.yml bulk-deployment.yml
+ansible-playbook -v -i inventory.yml bulk-deployment.yml -f 2

 See Example below for IC3K deployment using Ansible: